A Recovery Guide for the Spouse of An Addict

 an addicted partner

-• Do offer to listen to them when they want to talk.
-The spouse does not need to offer any kind of solace or comfort if it is not asked for, since most of the time, people who suffer from addiction just want to be heard so that others could understand them.
+• Offer to listen to them when they want to talk.
+The spouse does not need to offer any kind of solace or comfort if it is not asked for, since most of the time, people who suffer from addiction just want to be heard so that others can understand them.

-• Do pay attention to the person when it feels like they need it.
+• Pay attention to the person when it feels like they need it.
 Giving someone the time of day is perhaps the best way to show them that they have value, as it is so easy to ignore others when it is convenient to do so.

-• Do be attentive to the state of the person with the substance abuse disorder to see if the addiction is already going into a phase where emergency medical care might be needed.
+• Be attentive to the state of the person to see if the addiction is already going into a phase where emergency medical care might be needed.
 This is important because there are so many cases where people who succumbed to an overdose could have been saved if only someone cared enough to see they were already in need of medical attention.

 • Don’t force them into something they do not want to be part of, such as checking themselves into outpatient rehab in Idaho.
 This might go against logic but so many people did not complete rehabilitation or slipped right back into relapse after residential treatment because they were never properly eased into it.
 It is important to remember that a person with addiction already feels like they have no control over their habits, and forcing them will only aggravate things.
 Plot out a proper intervention and move forward from there instead of forcing them outright.